 Do more with Google Assistant

 The first update to Wear OS since the branding change is with Google Assistant.
 You’ve always been able to use the Assistant on Android Wear, and you could even say the “OK Google” to trigger it.
 Now, Assistant provides better visual responses, with smart suggestions.
-These suggestions let you easily tap on follow-up question to keep the conversation going.
+These suggestions let you easily tap on follow-up questions to keep the conversation going.

 For instance, after answering your question about the weather, Google Assistant will then provide you with related options such as “Weather tomorrow” or “Weather this weekend.”
 After choosing one, the assistant will pull up the results to display on your smartwatch.
 Perhaps more importantly, Assistant can speak back to you using the watch’s speaker, if it has one, or through paired Bluetooth earbuds.